-Managed by surfers for surfers, Las Flores Surf Club’s pride is its signature break “Las Flores” — a world-class, 300-meter-long, right-going freight train that forms outside the point and peels across the cove up onto the sand just meters from the front of the hotel.
-The epic location of the Las Flores Resort directly in front of the wave is without rival.
-In combination with the beachfront hotel’s modern facilities and amenities, panga fleet for surfing and fishing the area, in-house surf school and the personalized service of our surf guides and staff, the result is practically unprecedented in surf travel.
+Managed by surfers for surfers, Las Flores Surf Club’s pride is its signature break “Las Flores” — a world-class, 300-meter-long, right-hand freight train that forms outside the point and peels across the sand bottom cove to the beach, just meters from the front of the hotel.
+Our epic location in front of one of Central America’s premier waves is unrivaled in El Salvador.
+Additionally, our beach-front El Salvador Resort boasts luxurious, modern facilities and amenities, a panga fleet for surfing and fishing in the area, and an in-house surf school and guiding program.

-Lies at the bottom of the crater of the Volcano Tecapa, the Laguna de Alegria is considered one of the most beautiful places in the country.
-Because its Emerald sulphur and minerals that are found in the crater of the volcano, the lagoon is a beautiful destination that hosts aromatic flowers.
-The best time to visit the laguna is in winter periods.
-Its special feature is the turquoise-colored water.
-The lagoon has easy access through a cobblestone Street that passes through coffee plantations.
-Explore the place with guided five-hour hikes around the crater rim.
+Located at the bottom of the crater of Volcano Tecapa, the Laguna de Alegria is one of El Salvador’s most breathtaking natural wonders.
+Due to the emerald Sulphur and other minerals found in the volcano’s crater, the lagoon glows a stunning blue green.
+The lagoon’s turquoise waters are particularly pronounced during the winter months.
+The lagoon is easily accessed through a cobblestone street that passes through coffee plantations.
+Explore with guided five-hour hikes around the crater rim.

 San Miguel Shopping

-This is the country’s third largest and most populated city, San Miguel is a popular destination during its carnival on November.
-Visit the 19th century Cathedral, Francisco Gavidia Theatre, and then go to Metrocentro San Miguel, which is the nearest mall to Las Flores Resort.
-Prepare for a city that is warm all year round.
-The temperature typically varies from 73°F to 94°F and is rarely below 68°F or above 98°F. The San Miguel Carnival takes place every November during the festivities in honor of their patron, Our Lady of Peace.
-During carnival, the town’s main avenue fills with orchestras, musical groups, as well as national, and international artists, like colombian singer Carlos Vives, perform for the delight of those willing to live a night filled with music and joy.
-San Miguel is a major center of trade.
-From the city, take a look to highly active San Miguel Volcano, which offers breathtaking views.
+San Miguel is a popular destination during its Carnival in November and the country’s third largest and most populated city.
+Visit the 19th-century Cathedral, Francisco Gavidia Theatre, or shop at the Metrocentro San Miguel, the closest mall to Las Flores Resort.
+Temperatures in the city typically range from 73°F to 94°F. The San Miguel Carnival takes place every November during the festivities in honor of their patron, Our Lady of Peace.
+During Carnival, the town’s main avenue fills with orchestras, musical groups, and national and international artists, like Colombian singer Carlos Vives.
+San Miguel is also a major center of trade.
+From the city, enjoy breathtaking views of the highly active San Miguel Volcano.

 Volcano Hike (Conchagua)